codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/vuepress-tutorial-4.md

 - <code class="inline-code-block">author</code> describes the creator or owner of the project
   - You can explicitly set the author name, email, and website in the <code class="inline-code-block">package.json</code> file by adding, e.g., <code class="inline-code-block">"author": { "name": "Your Name", "email": "youremail@example.com", "url": "https://your-website.com" }</code>
 - <code class="inline-code-block">license</code> indicates the type of license being used by the project
-- <code class="inline-code-block">scripts</code> are command-line applications that are describe as an object where the property is the name of the script and the value is a command that gets run
+- <code class="inline-code-block">scripts</code> are command-line applications that are described as an object where the property is the name of the script and the value is a command that gets run
 - <code class="inline-code-block">devDependencies</code> are dependencies you need during development only, i.e., not during production

 ::: tip Installing the Same VuePress Version